 On the Way to the Crag

-There is actually a surprising high concentration of climbs around the town, you could easy spend a few weeks exploring.
+There is actually a surprisingly high concentration of climbs around the town and you could easily spend a few weeks exploring.
 On a side note, Sucre was my favorite town which I visited in Bolivia, so it’s not a bad place to post up for a while.
-Not to mention it is relatively near to some of Bolivia’s biggest tourist attraction such as Potosi, Uyuni and Santa Cruz.
+Not to mention it is relatively near to some of Bolivia’s biggest tourist attractions such as Potosi, Uyuni and Santa Cruz.

-Also, Carlos has a climbing gym located on the roof of its house.
-It is probably one of the best climbing gym in Bolivia.
+Also, Carlos has a climbing gym located on the roof of his house.
+It is probably one of the best climbing gyms in Bolivia.

 Carlos’ Gym.
 Not Bad Huh?